 Another well-known ethnic minority, which concerns the European Union's politics in this background, is the Roma minority in Albania.
 As it is in Europe, even in Albania this minority is the largest one.
 This minority did not have a specific recognition years ago.
 However, even for them, after the fall of dictatorship they could start to be organized in associations, which aimed the preservation of their traditions and integration with the rest of the Albanian society.
 Albania does not have a detailed statistic on their demography.
 The newly implemented Albanian law on minorities recognizes the Roma as one of the ethnic minorities present in the Albanian state territory.
 The main difference of this minority by the rest of the country is not a cultural difference, but it regards the poverty and inequalities that this minority is suffering from years, like for example the prejudices which influence most of them.
-The education of this minority is one of the main issues in which the Albanian government has to focus in order to find a solution.
-Their residences are in most of the time outside the centre of the cities; they lack most of the basic elements for a decent live.
+The education of this minority is one of the time outside the centre of the cities; they lack most of the basic elements for a decent live.
 These condition puts at risk even their human dignity.
 Albania's main goals for this minority are related to the education of their youth, lowering their unemployment level, which is a general challenge even for the rest of the society, and strengthening their capacities as reported in the Progress Report of the country.
 (2018: 31) It is important to mention that some initiatives in the regard of improving their life conditions have been made, however, the road to enhancing Roma's life conditions is a long one.